goldstrike77/ansible-role-linux-redis/README.md

 ##### General parameters
 * `redis_version`: Specify the Redis version.
 * `redis_path`: Specify the Redis data directory.
-* `redis_authorization`: A boolean value, Enable or Disable authentication.
+* `redis_authorization`: A boolean to determine whether or not to enable authentication.
 * `redis_requirepass`: Authorization clients password.
-* `redis_ssl`: A boolean value, whether Encrypting client and cluster communications.
+* `redis_ssl`: A boolean to determine whether or not to Encrypting client and cluster communications.
 * `redis_cluster_name`: Cluster name of servers that implements distribution performance.
 * `redis_cluster_mode`: Defines type of cluster type: sentinel / standalone.
-* `redis_sentinel_authorization`: A boolean value, Enable or Disable sentinel authentication.
+* `redis_sentinel_authorization`: A boolean to determine whether or not to enable sentinel authentication.
 * `redis_sentinel_requirepass`: Sentinel authorization clients password.

 ##### Listen port